tizhproger/spamfilter/README.md

 clf.save("models/<model_name>")  # Saves to specified folder
 clf.load("models/<model_name>")  # Loads from the specified folder
 ```
-You can choose any folder you want, nwhere to save a model.
+You can choose any folder you want, where to save a model.

 ---